KanzaAkram/agentic_hr_assistant/readme.md

 ## Project Overview

-Agentic HR Assistant Pro is designed to assist HR professionals and hiring managers by automating repetitive tasks in the recruitment pipeline.
+Agentic HR Assistant is designed to assist HR professionals and hiring managers by automating repetitive tasks in the recruitment pipeline.
 It uses a multi-agent system, where each agent specializes in a specific task, collaborating to provide a seamless workflow.
 The application helps in:

 *   Generating and refining professional job descriptions.
 *   Parsing candidate resumes (PDFs) to extract text.